crablab/dissertation/reports/plan/project_plan.md

 - **Likelihood:** Possible
 - **Impact:** Medium

 Previously in the project proposal it was stated that the Web Bluetooth API would be used.
 I have decided to carry out additional research into the various communications technologies available to determine the most appropriate for this project.
 It is possible that there will be no good solution for direct device to device communication (this is intended to provide the "presence" factor of the authentication) in which case a more traditional challenge-response protocol with rotating codes displayed to students, may be appropriate.
-This reduces security but the ultimate aim is for this to be possible to implement.
+This reduces security but the ultimate aim is for this to be practical to implement.
 It is not envisioned this will be a "showstopper", but it would require additional research and analysis to determine an appropriate way forward.

 ### Analysis of clicker system
 - **Likelihood:** Unlikely